TUW-GEO/gldas/README.rst

 Supported Products
 ==================

-At the moment this package only supports GLDAS Noah data version 1 in grib format with a spatial sampling of 0.25 degrees.
+At the moment this package supports GLDAS Noah data version 1 in grib format and GLDAS Noah data version 2.1 in netCDF format with a spatial sampling of 0.25 degrees.
 It should be easy to extend the package to support other GLDAS based products.
 This will be done as need arises.

 Documentation
 =============